 The floods of 1894 were not the first to affect the line at this point.
 The line was closed due to flooding in November 1875 and initially in November of 1852 when an interesting solution was devised.
 Trains were propelled to the waters edge, detached from their engine and hauled through the flood water by horses.
 They were then attached to a waiting engine at the other side to continue their journey.

 Following the floods of 1894 openings were made to give flood water a passage under the railway and the trackbed was raised by some 14 inches - as much as the Abingdon Road bridge would allow.

 Severe flooding was also reported in 1903 - 'The floods, following continued rain, continue to present a serious problem in many parts of the country.
 South of Oxford, the peninsular between Radley and Culham is a swamp... ...The country on either side of the Great Western Railway between Didcot and Oxford is waterlogged.
 From the carriage windows the fields present an unruffled expanse of lake.'
-These floods could explain the belated publication of the postcard shown.
+These floods may have prompted the publication in 1904 of the postcard showing the floods of 1894.
 This stretch of track continued to suffer flooding over the years and was the subject of major flood prevention works in 2016 with the line being closed for two weeks whilst the track level was again raised south of Oxford and additional culverts installed.